Club Rules

 (c) The eligibility criteria for applicants wishing to have their names added to the Judges List shall be at the discretion of the Committee who will publish the criteria each year in the Yearbook.

-Judges for the Club’s Open Show must be Breed Specialists from the A or B Lists only.
+Judges for the Club’s Open Show may be Breed Specialists or Non Specialists from the A or B Lists only.

-Judges for the Club’s Limited Show must be Breed Specialists from the B or C Lists.
+Judges for the Club’s Limited Show must be Breed Specialists or Non Specialists from the B List only.

 No person judging at the Club’s Open or Limited Show shall be eligible to judge either of the said Shows until three years have elapsed.
 This restriction does not apply to any person acting as Referee.